hpaluch/dm330011-audio-intro/README.md

 * [tone.X/](tone.X/)
   - produces Sine or chainsaw tone `/|/|/|` at 250 Hz using codec WM8510.
+  - we use 8 000 Hz sample rate (based on original SASK demo), so one period of signal has 32 samples for 250 Hz ( 8000/250 = 32 ).
   - audio can be (un)muted with switch S1 - signaled with Amber (Yellow) LED
   - use switch S2 to change pattern ( sine <-> chainsaw, default sine)
   - scope connected to Headphones output: